SP Newsletters

 Instead of building standalone emails that disappeared after delivery, the newsletters became persistent SharePoint pages that could:

-Because the newsletter already existed as a SharePoint page, several problems got solved simultaneously.
+Because the newsletter already existed as a SharePoint page, several problems were solved at the same time.

 The updates: